Starting a new unit in Spanish Class can be intimidating.

-When I start a new unit with any class, I like to remind myself to think about *why* I plan the activities that I do.
-Are they just busy work?
+When I start a new unit with my Spanish classes, I like to remind myself to think about *why* I plan the activities that I do.
+Are my activities just busy work?
 No. Do I want my students to remember their memorized vocabulary solely for their quiz?
 Also no. Does our textbook vocabulary list cover all of the essential words we should learn?
 Definitely not.
 What I want to do is simple, and easy to achieve if I stop to plan it out.

 During any given unit, I hope to: